Matt Fuerbringer: High school and college

 Fuerbringer was born in Costa Mesa, California.
 He attended Estancia High School.
 He received a degree in American Studies at Stanford University.

 He spent five years playing professional volleyball in Europe and became fluent in Spanish.
 At his years at Stanford, Fuerbringer was named four-time All-American, Freshman of the Year, Outstanding Senior Athlete and was a member of the 1997 NCAA National Championship team.
 Fuerbringer remains as Stanford's leader in kills, and also ranks in the top five in aces and blocks.

 Coaching

 As of April 1, 2013, Fuerbringer is an assistant coach for the U.S. Men's National Volleyball Team.

 In 2024, Fuerbringer was selected as the head coach for LOVB Madison.

 Personal life

-Fuerbringer currently lives in Redondo Beach, California with his wife Joy McKenzie, who is a former All-American at Long Beach State and owns the Mizuno Long Beach Volleyball Club.
+Fuerbringer currently lives in Redondo Beach, California with his wife Joy McKienzie, who is a former All-American at Long Beach State and owns the Mizuno Long Beach Volleyball Club.
 He also owns his own volleyball club called Rockstar.
-They have a daughter, Charlie, born in 2006 as well as a son, Mateo, born in 2009.
+They have a daughter, Charlie, born in 2006, who plays volleyball for Wisconsin, as well as a son, Mateo, born in 2009.